hacl-star/hacl-star/README.HACL.md

 * Stream ciphers: Chacha20, Salsa20
 * MACs: Poly1305, HMAC
-* Elliptic Curves: Curve25519
+* Elliptic Curve Diffie-Hellman: X25519
 * Elliptic Curves Signatures: Ed25519
-* Hash functions: SHA2 (256,384,512)
+* Hash functions: SHA2 (256,384,512), SHA-3
 * NaCl API: secret_box, box, sign
-* TLS API: IETF Chacha20Poly1305 AEAD
+* AEAD API: IETF Chacha20Poly1305 AEAD

-Developers can use HACL* through the [NaCl API].
+Developers can use HACL* through the [NaCl API] or via the API provided by each primitive.
 In particular, we implement the same C API as [libsodium] for the NaCl constructions, so any application that relies on libsodium only for these constructions can be immediately ported to use the verified code in HACL*